mirisuzanne/mia/content/orgs/dirt-circle-dogs.md

 ------

-The Dirt Circle Dogs were an indi-rock band that formed in Goshenm, IN before moving to Denver, CO.
+The Dirt Circle Dogs were an indi-rock band that formed in Goshen, IN before moving to Denver, CO.
 The band featured Daniel Eisenstat,
 Sondra Eby,